DEFRA secretary Hilary Benn is meeting farm leaders to discuss a skills strategy aimed at attracting more people into agriculture.

-The strategy was developed by the AgriSkills Forum, an industry group which includes Lantra, the sector skills council for the land-based sector.
-Other representatives include the NFU and key industry employers.
+It has been developed by the AgriSkills Forum – an industry group which includes Lantra, the sector skills council for the land-based sector.

-Forum chairman and Yorkshire farmer Richard Longthorp said farming should be recognised for its professionalism and valued as an attractive career choice.
+Forum chairman and Yorkshire farmer Richard Longthorp said he wanted farming to be recognised for its professionalism, valued and an attractive career of choice.

-“We must do all we can to encourage people of all ages to be attracted to agriculture and land-based management as an exciting career.”
+“We must do all we can to encourage people of all ages – especially the young – to be attracted to agriculture and land-based management as an exciting career.”

 Agriculture must attract 60,000 new entrants over the next decade, according to a recent Lantra study.